iteahmad/romanji/README.md

 # Romanji

-- A website to learn the romans number by onverting latin numbers to Romans and vice verca.
+- A website to learn the romans number by converting latin numbers to Romans and vice verca.
 - This is a coding challenge for OptioPay.

 ## How to run this code